Château Thivin - Beaujolais blanc Clos de Rochebonne 2023

 "A Gem "

-Produced in the "pierres dorées" (golden stones) area in southern Beaujolais, this cuvée draws all its freshness and aromatic richness from the high-quality clay-limestone soil. "[...]
-Nose of lemon, apple, and peach.
-Lively acidity balances the buttery notes of oak.
-This wine is quite rich and medium-bodied."
-(Jancis Robinson 2024)
+Hailing from the "golden stones" region in southern Beaujolais, this cuvée draws all its freshness and aromatic richness from this high-quality clay-limestone soil. "[...]
+A nose of lemon, apple, and peach.
+The lively acidity balances the buttery notes from the oak.
+This wine is quite rich and medium-bodied" (Jancis Robinson 2024)

 Buy your Thivin wines at the best price in a private sale!